ray-project/rayfed/README.md

 ## Features
-- Ray native programming pattern
+- **Ray Native Programming Pattern**
-  Write your federated computing applications like writing a single meachine program.
+  Let your write your federated and distributed computing applications like writing a single machine program.

-- Multiple Controller Execution Mode:
+- **Multiple Controller Execution Mode**

-- Very restricted and clear data perimeters

-- Very large scale federated computing or training
+  The RayFed job can be ran in single controller mode when developing and debugging, while it will be ran in multiple controller mode in production without any code change.

+- **Very Restricted And Clear Data Perimeters**

+- **Very Large Scale Federated Computing or Training**

 ## Supported Ray Versions